The Reasons Application Fails

 Once you’ve figured out what your business needs, the real difficultly begins.
 Within any given service, there are countless add-ons, tools, settings, and more.
 While this provides a lot of flexibility and customization, it requires a lot of work and understanding.
 The deeper your needs go, the deeper your understanding needs to be.

 Each platform is different, which means you either need to hire someone who is experienced on a particular platform, or you’ll need to invest in training a current employee.
-The question is, do you want someone learning a new platform as they’re managing your IT needs?
+The question is, are cloud services secure?
+Do you want someone learning a new platform as they’re managing your IT needs?

 Support Problems

 Platforms like AWS and Azure do offer their own technical support, should you require it.
 In fact, they often provide a certain amount of free support when you sign up.
-However, those hours can quickly be eaten up during the onboarding.
+However, those hours can quickly be eaten up during the onboarding process.
 After that, you’ll pay for support.

 A better solution is generally to find a third party to help manage and maintain your hosting needs.
 This can provide more affordable support, but it also adds complexity to your hosting management and expenses.